I'm Shivani, and I ❤ food! Welcome to Shivani Loves Food - the space for simple and nourishing vegetarian recipes.

 I try not to discriminate when it comes to food, but one of my favourites on the blog is masala grilled cheese.
 And pancakes.
 Always pancakes.

 What do you do in your spare time?

-When I’m not at college, I am blogging.
-When I’m not blogging, you’ll find me watching Netflix, drinking smoothies, meeting with friends, and playing the piano.
-Or you’ll find me at the supermarket – I just love that place!
+When I'm not studying or blogging, you'll find me watching Netflix, drinking smoothies, at the gym, or playing the piano.
+Or you'll find me at the supermarket, aka my favourite place on earth.

 I hope you enjoy my recipes.
 It would mean the world to me if you leave me a rating and review each time you make one!

 Sugar & Spice: A cookbook for COVID-19 relief in India